wenyuzhao/lxr-pldi-2022-artefact/README.md

 # [**PLDI'22 Artifact**] Low-Latency, High-Throughput Garbage Collection

-> The latest LXR's command line interface, features, and event algorithms have changed a lot.
+> The latest LXR's command line interface, features, and even algorithms have changed a lot.
 >
 > If you are using the latest LXR, please use one of the following CLI/env args to enable LXR:
 > * `java -XX:+UseThirdPartyHeap ThirdPartyHeapOptions=plan=LXR -XmsXXXM -XmxXXXM ...`